 Truancy: A student out of class without an authorized pass during class time is considered truant.
-As a matter of safety during the school day, it is important that all students are supervised and accounted for.
 Truancy (skipping class) will result in disciplinary action.
 Forged notes/messages will result in discipline for truancy and/or altering of records.

-Procedures:
+Attendance Procedures